-- If the project is greater than \$100,000 and is therefore subject to Contract Work Hours and Safety Standards Act (CWHSSA) overtime requirements, the employer will be asked to pay wage restitution for all overtime hours worked on the project; - The employer will also be liable to the Department of Labor for liquidated damages (overtime violation dollar penalty) computed at \$25 per day per violation.
-Contact your SCOR DRD Grant Manager for further information; - Once liquidated damages are computed, the Subrecipient shall notify the prime contractor in writing of the fine and wage restitution owed.
-A check (payable to SCOR DRD) in the amount of the liquidated damages should be forwarded to SCOR DRD to be processed for HUD;
+- If the project is greater than \$100,000 and is therefore subject to Contract Work Hours and Safety Standards Act (CWHSSA) overtime requirements, the employer will be asked to pay wage restitution for all overtime hours worked on the project. - The employer will also be liable to the Department of Labor for liquidated damages (overtime violation dollar penalty) computed at \$25 per day per violation.
+Contact your SCOR DRD Grant Manager for further information. - Once liquidated damages are computed, the Subrecipient shall notify the prime contractor in writing of the fine and wage restitution owed.
+A check (payable to SCOR DRD) in the amount of the liquidated damages should be forwarded to SCOR DRD to be processed for HUD. - The employer may request a reduction or waiver of liquidated damages under one or both of the following reasons: